acoli-repo/AURIS/guidelines/archive/discourse.2023-11-13.md

 	- **Antecedent-act**: External argument of a functional dependence, precedes the internal argument.
 (Not to be annotated.)
 (Bunt & Prasad 2016)
 	- **Dependent-act**: In a `FUNCTIONAL_DEPENDENCE` relation, the `Dependent-act` is a dialogue act with a responsive communicative function; the `Antecedent-act` is the dialogue act(s) that the `Dependent-act` responds to.
 (Bunt & Prasad 2016)
 	- not considered in PDTB2
+- **FEEDBACK_DEPENDENCE**
+	- **Feedback-scope**: External argument of a feedback dependence, precedes the internal argument.
+(Not to be annotated.)
+(Bunt & Prasad 2016)

-- **FEEDBACK_DEPENDENCE**: In a `FEEDBACK_DEPENDENCE` relation, the `Feedback-act` that provides or elicits information about the understanding or evaluation by one of the dialogue participants of the `Feedback-scope` argument, a communicative event that occurred earlier in the discourse.
-As with Entity Relations, no explicit or implicit connective is identified and annotated: The only elements of the relation are the utterance and the anchor (Bunt & Prasad 2016; PDTB Hypophora in Webber et al. 2019, p.9).
+	- **Feedback-act**:	In a `FEEDBACK_DEPENDENCE` relation, the `Feedback-act` that provides or elicits information about the understanding or evaluation by one of the dialogue participants of the `Feedback-scope` argument, a communicative event that occurred earlier in the discourse.
+(Bunt & Prasad 2016)
-	- **Feedback-scope**: The utterance provides a question that is answered by the anchor.
-(This is a hypothetical inverse of the feedback-act relation, not to be annotated.)
-	- **Feedback-act**:	The utterance provides an answer to a question expressed in the anchor.
-Normally, the question should precede the answer.
-For a question seeking information, the response should aim to fulfill that need by addressing it explicitly, or, alternatively, indicate that the information need cannot be fulfilled, as in (23) below.

-		- (19) If not now, when? **[HYPOPHORA]** “When the fruit is ripe, it falls from the tree by itself,” he says.”
-(PDTB3, wsj 0300)
-		- (20) Of all the ethnic tensions in America, which is the most troublesome right now? **[HYPOPHORA]** A good bet would be the tension between blacks and Jews in New York City.
-(PDTB3, wsj 2369)
-		- (21) But can Mr. Hahn carry it off? **[HYPOPHORA]** In this instance, industry observers say, he is entering uncharted waters.
-(PDTB3, wsj 0100)
-		- (22) So can a magazine survive by downright thumbing its nose at major advertisers? **[HYPOPHORA]** Garbage magazine, billed as ”The Practical Journal for the Environment,” is about to find out.
-(PDTB3, wsj 0062)
-		- (23) With all this, can stock prices hold their own? **[HYPOPHORA]** ”The question is unanswerable at this point” she says.
-(PDTB3, wsj 0681)

-	The relation type `Feedback-act` does not apply when the subsequent text relates to a question in other ways – for example, in the case of rhetorical questions that are posed for dramatic effect or to make an assertion, rather than to elicit an answer (Webber et al. 2019, p.9):

-		- (24) Remember Pinnochio? **[Implicit=similarly]** Consider Jim Courtier.
-(PDTB3, wsj 0041)

-	If the subsequent text is not an answer (direct or indirect) or a denial that an answer is possible, another relation should also be annotated (Webber et al. 2019, p.9):

-		- (25) Since chalk first touched slate, schoolchildren have wanted to know: What’s on the test? **[Implicit=however]** These days, students can often find the answer in test-coaching workbooks and worksheets their teachers give them in the weeks prior to taking standardized achievement tests.
-(PDTB3, wsj 0045)

-	- missing from PDTB2, added with PDTB3 as top-level category "Hypophora".
-	- "In HYPOPHORA relations, one argument (commonly Arg1) expresses a question and the other argument (commonly Arg2) provides an answer.
+	- not considered in PDTB2

 ## Troubleshooting